Sdataanalyse/Sdataanalyse.github.io/index.md

 FIGUR

 ##### Higher level of crime in NYC after COVID-19
 Christopher Herrmann, assistant professor at John Jay College of Criminal Justice, states that the overall picture for 2022 statistics in New York City is alarming, with a significant increase in crime.
-According to Herrmann, "crime is up in New York City, and it's up quite a bit" (New York Times, 2023).
+According to Herrmann, "crime is up in New York City, and it's up quite a bit" (Marcius & Shanahan 2023)

 This increase is reflected in the number of crime complaints, which rose by 15.6% (from 230,982 to 267,012) compared to pre-COVID levels in 2019, reaching the highest level within the period.